hashicorp/terraform-provider-aws/website/docs/r/lambda_event_source_mapping.html.markdown

 ## Argument Reference

 * `batch_size` - (Optional) The largest number of records that Lambda will retrieve from your event source at the time of invocation.
-Defaults to `100`.
+Defaults to `100` for DynamoDB and Kinesis, `10` for SQS.
 * `event_source_arn` - (Required) The event source ARN - can either be a Kinesis or DynamoDB stream.
 * `enabled` - (Optional) Determines if the mapping will be enabled on creation.
 Defaults to `true`.
 * `function_name` - (Required) The name or the ARN of the Lambda function that will be subscribing to events.